 “Put your phone down mummy”.
 Those words still cut through me.
 I was awash with mothers guilt.
 I felt ashamed and guilty that I was trying to hide the fact that I was responding to emails rather than watching Orlando put on a little show for me.
-I hadn’t seen him all day, and yet somehow I still couldn’t dedicate five minutes to my son.
+We hadn’t seen each other all day, and yet somehow I still couldn’t dedicate five minutes to my son.
 He’s only 2.5 years old and yet he could see straight through me.

 I thought to myself “I’m a shit mum”.

 The mothers guilt that I felt that day, and seem to feel every day, is a constant battle.